RyanM-Arista/ATD-AVD-Dual-DC/DEMO.md

 ![](./images/Start_Screen.png)

 Check and make sure that your topology is "Running".
-If not, pls. go ahead and click "START" to bring up the lab.
+If not, please go ahead and click "START" to bring up the lab.

-Note: Pls. take note of the Lab Credentials and Passwords, these are necessary to move to the next steps.
+Note: Please take note of the Lab Credentials and Passwords, these are necessary to move to the next steps.

 ### Step 2: